MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 1. **AAD tenant**.
 This value identifies the tenant your database resides in.
 1. **AAD application ID**.
 This value identifies the AAD web app you registered earlier.
 1. **AAD application secret**.
 This value identifies secret of the AAD web app you registered earlier.
 1. **PowerApps environment ID**.
-This value identifies the PowerApps environment that contains your target CDS database.
+This value identifies the PowerApps environment that contains your target the Common Data Service database.

 ## Sample Azure Function project

-For the private preview release, a project called `SampleFunctionApplication` will be included in the CDS SDK material.
+For the private preview release, a project called `SampleFunctionApplication` is included in the Common Data Service SDK material.
 If you choose to go with this sample project,  you will need the latest [Azure Functions tools for Visual Studio](https://aka.ms/azfunctiontools) installed on your computer.

-1. Replace the brackets in **appsettings.json** with configuration values mentioned in the **prerequisites** section.
+1. Replace the brackets in **appsettings.json** with configuration values mentioned in the **Prerequisites** section.
 1. Right click on the Function project and click **Publish ...**
 1. Select the publish target **Microsoft Azure App Service**.
 1. Enter your credentials.
 1. Click **New** and crate a new app service in your existing subscription.
 1. Create new **Resource Group**, **App Service Plan** or **Storage Account** as appropriate.
 1. Skip to the **Console client app creation and configuration** section.
-1. **Note** that after publishing, you may have to delete the published **project.lock.json** file as detailed in the troubleshooting section **Assembly load issue after publish to Azure**.
+1. **Note** that after publishing, you might have to delete the published **project.lock.json** file as detailed in the troubleshooting section **Assembly load issue after publish to Azure**.

 You can also follow the similar instructions as below to create and configure the Azure function in Visual Studio, then publish it as shown above.